Mustafamado/PIC18F4520_MPLABXProjects/README.md

 2- XC8 Compiler v1.34 needs to installed.
 (C compiler for 8-bit PIC microcontrollers)
 http://www.microchip.com/mplab/compilers

 The reason of using XC8 Compiler v1.34 instead of latest v1.36 is peripheral libraries (plibs) are not included to v1.36.
 You need to install "PIC18F Legacy Peripheral Libraries v2.0 - Windows" to use plibs.
 But microchip could not do it right and it causes errors.
-Safes way to use my library is using XC8 Compiler v1.34 until microchip handles errors.
+Safest way to use my projects is using XC8 Compiler v1.34 until microchip handles errors.

 3- Folder hierarchy is important to use my libraries.
 You shouldn't change the folder hierarchy.
 For example, Libraries and PIC18F4520-XC8-LED.X folders should have equal hierarchy which means that they should be in the same directory.